mohammad0234/Fitness-Tracker-App/README.md

 Make sure your Android SDK and build tools are properly installed (Step 1)

+To double-check your environment setup, run:

+**flutter doctor**

+This command will highlight any missing dependencies or configuration issues.
+Ignore the Visual Studio warning - it’s only needed for Windows desktop apps, not Android.

 **Guide on how to run test cases as well provided below:**

 Once project is open and configured, on the left-hand sidebar, click the Testing icon (flask symbol) as shown below: